-It’s not uncommon in the martial arts world for different styles to be compared and pitted against each other.
+It’s not uncommon in the martial arts world for different styles to be compared and pitted against each other, and BJJ vs Judo is a logical match up!
 Brazilian Jiu Jitsu and Judo seem to be more similar than different, as both are grappling arts that are often practiced in the gi.
 But what are the differences between BJJ and Judo?
+Is one better than the other?
+This article will answer these questions and more!

 A few years ago, while visiting Hybrid Martial Arts Center in Roanoke, I met Brian Mathis, an experienced Judoka and Jiu Jitsu practitioner.
 Brian began his martial arts journey with Judo in 2004, and started Jiu Jitsu the following year.